originphp/email/README.md

 ]);
 ```

-### Generating Tokens (web-based)
+### Generating Tokens

-To generate Oauth2 tokens, you can use the [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) package.
-You can also use a specific provider API to do this.
+To generate Oauth2 tokens, you can use the [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) package or if you are using Google (Gsuite/Gmail) then you can use the command line script provided.

-### Generating Token (command-line)
+#### Google Command-Line OAuth Token Generator
 The Google Client Library API allows you to generate tokens from the command line (without having to redirect to a script), and I have included a quick script for this.

 To obtain an Oauth2 token that you can use with your Gsuite/Gmail account follow these instructions.

-#### Enable Gmail API

-Enable the Gsuite API for your email account by going to [https://developers.google.com/gmail/api/quickstart/php](https://developers.google.com/gmail/api/quickstart/php) and click on `Enable the Gmail API` button then click on the `Download Client Configuration` and save this file to `data/credentials.json` in the `vendor/originphp/email/` folder.
+1. Enable the Gsuite API for your email account by going to [https://developers.google.com/gmail/api/quickstart/php](https://developers.google.com/gmail/api/quickstart/php) and then click on `Enable the Gmail API` button, then the `Download Client Configuration` button.
+Once you have done this, save the data file to `data/credentials.json` in the `vendor/originphp/email/` folder.

-#### Install Google Client Library
+2. Install Google Client Library (PHP), by running the following command:

 ```linux
 $ composer require google/apiclient:^2.0
 ```

-#### Run the Script

-From the `vendor/originphp/email/` folder run the Google CLI script.
+3. From the `vendor/originphp/email/` folder run the Google CLI script.

 ```linux
 $ bin/google
 ```

-Copy the URL into your browser and follow the instructions on screen, this will provide you with a code for you to copy and paste.
+Now copy the URL into your browser and follow the instructions on screen, and this will provide you with a code.
 Paste the code into your console window, and your token will be displayed on the screen.
 The token JSON will be saved to `data/token.json` for future reference.

-The token looks something like this

-`ab12.a0Adw1xeXU_VNW97dzxLO1Kh7kWQ9z39PZoNcgGzTktZqYJ-GKgqVL3MzwkQnVbpg8Ui167qYYcQjhDpnQokbs0ZIcHnfyX4rn2xigz8h_It7qLcz8i015QE3OUoEpI8myav9zHzwPU5_44rab0DY_2FlXRQ1pU_u40cI`

-Simply add this to your email configuration.
+4. Add the token that was generated to your email configuration.